figo2001/Nilabjaroy/README.md

 - 🌱 I’m currently learning **Django using Python**

-- 👯 I’m looking to collaborate on **I’m looking to collaborate on Projects where i can showcase my skills through collaboration**
+- 👯 I’m looking to collaborate on Projects where i can showcase my skills through collaboration**

 - 📫 How to reach me **nilabjaroy2001@gmail.com**